 WFO is committed to achieving Sustainable Food Systems contributing to the process design, preparation and implementation, and to secure an opportunity for the voice of family farmers to be heard and for the world farmers to be kept at the heart of any sustainable food systems fair transformation.

-Farmers are the key to achieve Sustainable Food Security.
-What farmers produce is the precondition to attain the UN Sustainable Development Goal number 2.
+Farmers are the key to achieving Sustainable Global Food and Nutrition Security.
+What farmers produce is the precondition to attaining the UN Sustainable Development Goal 2.

 WFO Recommendations for Eliminating Rural Poverty and Achieving Food Security